KhronosGroup/Vulkan-Profiles/BUILD.md

 ### macOS System Requirements

-macOS 10.11.4 have been tested with this repo.
+MacOS 10.15 have been tested with this repo.

 - [CMake 3.14.0](https://github.com/Kitware/CMake/releases/download/v3.14.0/cmake-3.14.0-Darwin-x86_64.tar.gz) is recommended.